 Bedford home prices are not only among the most expensive in New Hampshire, but Bedford real estate also consistently ranks among the most expensive in America.

-Bedford is a decidedly white-collar town, with fully 89.27% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bedford is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Bedford who work in management occupations (18.54%), sales jobs (15.92%), and office and administrative support (9.88%).
+Bedford is a decidedly white-collar town, with fully 88.90% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bedford is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Bedford who work in management occupations (17.41%), sales jobs (11.94%), and healthcare (10.74%).

 Also of interest is that Bedford has more people living here who work in computers and math than 95% of the places in the US.

-Bedford is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bedford is a great place for families with children to consider.
+First of all, many other families with children live here, making Bedford a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bedford has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bedford’s overall crime rate is lower than average for the country.

+Bedford is a somewhat ethnically-diverse town.
 The people who call Bedford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bedford residents report their race to be White, followed by Asian.
-Important ancestries of people in Bedford include English, Italian, French Canadian, and German.
+Important ancestries of people in Bedford include Irish, English, German, Italian, and French Canadian.

 The most common language spoken in Bedford is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.